-Your Company's Board and Director Development program aims to raise the quality of its Board operations to a higher level.
+The Company's Board and Director development program aims to raise the quality of its Board operations to a higher level.
 This includes orientation, training, continuing education, committee assignments and Board evaluations for improvements, among others.
-New Directors are given a formal Board Director performance expectations list which provides a common ground for their individual performance.
-Directors are encouraged to visit Minesite and power plant operations at least once in two years.
-Board Directors have subjected themselves to formal self-assessments of their skills and expertise, including identification of development areas of interest to enhance their qualifications and effectiveness as Directors.
-All Directors have undergone corporate governance orientation in compliance with SEC regulations.
+Directors are given a formal Board Director performance expectations list which provides a common ground for their individual performance.